influx6/resourced/readme.md

 Now all request of the type '/users/:string', will be directed to the function 'findName'.

 We can eqauly stop listening for specific requests type.
-Lets stop listening for get request for our comments embedded route:
+Lets stop listening for 'get' request for our comments embedded route: